2Endeavor/GifTastic/README.md

 When entering the hero’s name, the user can enter the data by either clicking the Add a Hero button or pressing the enter key.

 Bugs to fix and styling to improve:
-1. Site isn’t mobile ready
+1. Blank buttons appear when no text is entered
 2. Duplicate buttons are created if user types a character’s name more than once

-3. Buttons need to have more padding around them
-4. Superhero names in the button should be centered
-5. Add a hero button needs more padding around it
-6. Change the font to comic scans
-7. Get a background image
-8. The letters on the hero buttons should be all upper-case
+3. The letters on the hero buttons should be all upper-case

 I had a lot of fun playing with this program and the Gifs!